PLaSSticity/peacenik-simulators-asplos20/README.md

 mkdir exp-output; mkdir exp-products
 ```

-## Run a test simulation
+## Run the Peacenik simulation and reproduce the graphs in the Peacenik paper

-## Reproduce the graphs in the Peacenik paper
+We provide scripts for you to run the Peacenik simulation and reproduce our results easily.
+You can follow the [instructions](./exp-scripts) to use the scripts.